 Bringing Hope to Those Living in Poverty

 Empower people with sustainable solutions to help them have a better life

 Lighting the Path is dreaming of a world without poverty.

 Will you dream with us?

 Lighting the Path creates sustainable solutions to alleviate poverty and enrich lives.
 We believe every person should be honored for their value and loved irregardless of their race, faith, gender, status, customs, lifestyle, abilities or history.
 We believe that if we are to ever help alleviate poverty we must empower those we are serving to help them be part of the solution.
 It has been proven that poverty is one of the biggest barriers to receiving an education, having good health, and income earning opportunities.
-Education, skill and business training, start up supplies, and micro-finance are the strongest ways to economically empower marginalized populations.
+Education, skill and business training, start up supplies, and micro-finance are some the ways we offer assistance to economically empower marginalized populations.

 According to the World Bank Poverty report 42% of people living in Sub-Saharan Africa live on less than $1.90 a day which is the international extreme poverty line.
 Fifty nine million children in these countries do not attend school and work to help their families survive.
 In Burkina Faso this extreme poverty rate is 72% of the population with half of this group being children.
 Sub- Saharan Africa has the highest infant mortality rate in the world.
 For those born in Sub-Saharan Africa the life expectancy is 46 years with one in eleven children dying before their fifth birthday.
 Thirty percent of the children are malnourished to the point of stunted growth and impaired development.

 Women and girls are undervalued and under served in these countries with minimal rights.
 Our efforts focus on bringing value to women and girls, offering education and empowering them to earn a wage to raise their family’s standard of living.